chalkygames123/front-end-template/README.md

 # serve with live/hot reload at localhost:3000
 $ npm run dev

-# run all lints
+# run all linters
 $ npm run lint

-# lint all .js files
-$ npm run lint:scripts

-# lint all .scss files
-$ npm run lint:styles

-# run all lints with autofix
+# run all linters with autofix
 $ npm run fix

-# lint all .js files with autofix
-$ npm run fix:scripts

-# lint all .scss files with autofix
-$ npm run fix:styles

-# check if all files are formatted
+# run all formatters only for checking
-$ npm run format-check
+$ npm run check

-# format all files
+# run all formatters
 $ npm run format

 # build for production